IT-VBFK/AwesomeAssertions/docs/_pages/executiontime.md

 ## Members and Actions

-Fluent Assertions also provides a method to assert that the execution time of particular method or action does not exceed a predefined value.
+Awesome Assertions also provides a method to assert that the execution time of particular method or action does not exceed a predefined value.
 To verify the execution time of a method, use the following syntax:

 ```csharp